 In the Summer of 2005 I packed up a car and headed west, out of my home state of New Jersey and towards a place I envisioned would be the desert.
 I landed in Durango, Colorado, and have finally understood what it is to love where you live.

-Six years ago I joined up with Studio & Gallery, an artist-owned gallery, workspace and gathering place for arts and ideas of all sorts.
-On a weekly basis you can find me painting in there, or hanging a show, but otherwise I am home, creating art in a little cabin ten miles north of town.
+Nine years ago I joined up with Studio & Gallery, an artist-owned gallery, workspace and gathering place for artists and creative folks of all sorts.
+On a weekly basis you can find me painting there, or hanging a show, but otherwise I am home, creating art in a cabin just outside of town.

-All of my life, animals have been the thing I have found the very most joy in.
+All of my life, animals have been the thing in which I have found the most joy.
 They are absolutely beloved by me, every one of them.
-When I was twelve I vowed my vegetarianism in their defense, and twenty five years later I'm all in.
+When I was twelve I vowed lifelong vegetarianism in their defense, and 28 years later I'm all in.

-Through my work, I am intending to create a portrait which honors the subject, but I am also intending to create an image that brings joy, promotes kindness and hopefully creates a connection of some type.
-Because I believe that kind and joyful connection might be what it's all about.
+Through my work, I am intending to create a portrait which honors the subject, but I am also intending to create an image that brings joy, promotes kindness and hopefully creates a connection between the viewer and the painting.
+Because I think that kind and joyful connection is really what it's all about.